Agilent Technologies' (A) CEO Mike McMullen on Q2 2020 Results - Earnings Call Transcript

 Company Participants

-Ankur Dhingra – Vice President-Investor Relations
+Ankur Dhingra - Vice President, Investor Relations

 Mike McMullen - President and Chief Executive Officer